Jajucolor/RbPi/SETUP.md

-# Assistive Glasses System Setup Guide
+# INTA Assistive Glasses Setup Guide

-This guide will help you set up the voice-activated assistive glasses system on your Raspberry Pi using OpenAI Whisper for offline voice recognition and gTTS for high-quality speech output.
+This guide will help you set up INTA (Intelligent Navigation and Assistance Companion) - your constantly listening AI companion on Raspberry Pi.
+INTA uses an always-active microphone with OpenAI Whisper for continuous voice recognition and gTTS for natural speech output.

 ## Hardware Requirements